MirantisContainers/mke-docs/content/docs/concepts/cni.md

 ## Network configuration

-The following table includes the details on all of the configurable `network` fields.
+The following table includes details on all of the configurable `network` fields.

 | Field | Description | Valid values |  Default |
 |-------|-------------|--------------|----------|